Answers to all of your frequently asked questions about mead

 HOW LONG DO YOU AGE YOUR MEADS?

 The aging time varies from 3 months for lighter meads and over 36 months for heavier meads.
 We believe careful aging is what sets our meads apart from the rest.
-We age in both stainless tanks
+We age in both stainless tanks as well as oak barrels.

 DO YOU USE PRESERVATIVES?